Planck intermediate results. XXXI. Microwave survey of Galactic supernova remnants: Observations

-Table~\ref{sourcetab} lists the basic properties of supernova remnants that were detected by \planck.
-Table~\ref{fluxtab} summarises the \planck\ flux-density measurements for detected supernova remnants.
-To be considered a detection, each supernova remnant must have a statistically significant flux density measurement (flux density greater than 3.5 times the statistical uncertainty in the aperture photometry measurement) and be evident by eye for at least two \planck\ frequencies.
+Table~\ref{sourcetab} lists the basic properties of SNRs that were detected by \planck.
+Table~\ref{fluxtab} summarises the \planck\ flux-density measurements for detected SNRs.
+To be considered a detection, each SNR must have a statistically significant flux density measurement (flux density greater than 3.5 times the statistical uncertainty in the aperture photometry measurement) and be evident by eye for at least two \planck\ frequencies.
 Inspection of the higher-frequency images allows for identification of interstellar foregrounds for the supernova remnants, which are almost all best-detected at the lowest frequencies.
-A large fraction of the supernova remnants are located close to the Galactic plane and are smaller than the low-frequency \planck\ beam.
+A large fraction of the SNRs are located close to the Galactic plane and are smaller than the low-frequency \planck\ beam.
 Essentially none of those targets could be detected with \planck\ due to confusion from surrounding \ion{H}{ii} regions.
 Dust and free-free emission from \ion{H}{ii} regions makes them extremely bright at far-infrared wavelengths and moderately bright at radio frequencies.
 Supernova remnants in the Galactic plane would only be separable from \ion{H}{ii} regions using a multi-frequency approach and angular resolution significantly higher than \planck.
+More detailed results from the flux measurements are provided in the Appendix.

 \Tiny{ \font\Tinyfont = cmr10 at 7.5pt \Tinyfont}

 As a test of the quality of the results and robustness to contamination from the CMB, we performed the flux density measurements using the total intensity maps as well as the CMB-subtracted maps.
 Differences greater than $1\sigma$ were seen only for the largest SNRs.
 Of the measurements in Table~\ref{fluxtab}, only the following flux densities were affected at the 2-$\sigma$ or greater level: Cygnus Loop (44 and 70\,GHz), HB\,21 (70\,GHz), and Vela (70\,GHz).